rtimush/sbt-updates/README.md

 ### Snapshot version
 Choose one of versions available on [BinTray](https://bintray.com/rtimush/sbt-plugin-snapshots/sbt-updates/view) or the [latest](https://bintray.com/rtimush/sbt-plugin-snapshots/sbt-updates/_latestVersion) one.
-Then create a `~/.sbt/1.0/plugins/sbt-updates.sbt` file (for SBT 1.x series), or `~/.sbt/0.13/plugins/sbt-updates.sbt` (for SBT 0.13.x series) with the following content:
+Then create a `~/.sbt/1.0/plugins/sbt-updates.sbt` file (for sbt 1.x series), or `~/.sbt/0.13/plugins/sbt-updates.sbt` (for sbt 0.13.x series) with the following content:

 ```
 resolvers += Resolver.bintrayIvyRepo("rtimush", "sbt-plugin-snapshots")